AlfrescoLabs/aps-docker-library/kubernetes/README.md

 ================================

-# Instructions: (for example for Process Services + Postgres (ps-postgres))
+## Instructions:

-## Create the ps-postgres stack pod
+Create the ps-postgres stack pod

-$kubectl create -f ./ps-postgres.yml
+    kubectl create -f ./ps-postgres/ps-postgres.yml

-## Exposing ps-postgres pod
+Expose ps-postgres pod

-$kubectl expose pod ps-postgres --port=8080 --name=activiti --type=NodePort
+    kubectl expose deployment ps-postgres  --name=process-services --type=LoadBalancer

-## Check the url and port to access the Process Services
+Check the url and port to access the Process Services

-$kubectl describe pod ps-postgres

-## do not forget the /activiti-app after the port!
+    kubectl describe service process-services

+Open browser at http://${IP}:${NodePort}/activiti-app and you will see the application

 ================================

-# minikube
+## Using Minikube

-If using minukube, you will need to do before doing the example,
+If using [minukube](https://github.com/kubernetes/minikube), you will need to do the following before doing the example:

-$minikube start
+    minikube start

-after starting, do the same thing as in the example, but in the end to check the url and the port you can use:
+Create the ps-postgres stack pod:

+    kubectl create -f ./ps-postgres/ps-postgres.yml

+Expose ps-postgres pod:

+    kubectl expose deployment ps-postgres  --name=process-services --type=LoadBalancer

+Retrieve the url and port from minikube:

-$minikube service activiti-es --url
+    minikube service ps-postres --url

+Open browser on the indicated url, adding `/activiti-app` at the end of the address